 Message endurance

 In a two-hour conversation, message discipline is about consistency over time, not compression.
-A spokesperson must return to core themes repeatedly without sounding formulaic, answer the same question in different forms without contradicting themselves, and maintain factual precision across an extended session.
+A spokesperson must be able to return to core themes repeatedly without sounding formulaic, answer the same question in different forms without contradicting themselves, and maintain factual precision across an extended session.

 Conversational authenticity